This article originally appeared on VICE Australia.

 "With denser smoke haze and longer periods that people endure smoke inhalation, there is a much higher risk that previously healthy people will face developing serious illness," he said in a statement, and went on to note that “the mental health burden of this disaster on our communities will be considerable.”

 Recent studies have drawn similar connections between air pollution and mental health outcomes, with at least one research paper linking poor air quality to an increased risk of depression and suicide.
-In that study, a team of researchers from University College London (UCL) and King’s College London found that long-term exposure to fine particulate matter—that is, tiny particles of dust and soot—was linked to depression and anxiety, while short-term exposure to coarse particulate matter—such as those found in dust and smoke—appears to influence the risk of suicide.
+In that study, a team of researchers from University College London (UCL) and King’s College London found that long-term exposure to fine particulate matter—that is, tiny particles of dust and soot—was linked to depression and anxiety.
+They also found that short-term exposure to coarse particulate matter—such as those found in dust and smoke—appears to influence the risk of suicide.

 “People shouldn’t go outside at all in places like Canberra or the badly affected communities, but if necessary they should only go outside for a short distance—to buy food, for example,” he said.
 “There are fires in all parts of the country, so air pollution is everywhere.
 It’s going to be a real problem.”